-The thesis has contributed to deepening and broadening existing research on the concept of aesthetics in nature-based experiences by revealing key informants' and tourists' understandings of central aesthetic dimensions.
-These dimensions, in turn, influence tourists' satisfaction with and positive emotions regarding nature-based experiences (RQ 1).
-In particular, the results extend the previous research by including the man-made environment in nature areas.
-One of the main findings is that the four aesthetic dimensions "harmony", "variation/contrast", "scenery/viewing", and "genuineness" were central for both key informants and tourists.
+Furthermore, the four aesthetic dimensions "harmony", "variation/contrast", "scenery/viewing", and "genuineness" were central to both key informants and tourists.
 In addition, key informants emphasized "art/architecture", whereas tourists emphasized "cleanliness".
-The findings show that the dimensions "harmony" and "genuineness" are especially important for the man-made environment, while the dimensions "variation/contrast" and "scenery/viewing" are especially important for the natural environment.
+The findings show that the dimensions "harmony" and "genuineness" are especially important for the man-made environment, and "scenery/viewing" and "variation/contrast" for the natural environment.
+A discussion follows on how the different aesthetic dimensions match existing research.